jnstockley/AddressBookCLI/README.md

 # AddressBook
-ATTENTION!!!!!
-Today around 2:30 CDT the mySQL server will be taken offline for several hours!
-I am going to be consolidating my servers.
-I am hoping to have the mySQL server back up around 8:00 PM CDT at the latest!
-All data on the server will be deleted!

-UPDATE!!!!
-I am currently having some troubles with port forwading on my xfinity router!
-I keep getting an error saying cant commuicate with router!
-I have tried everything I can to get this back up!
-I will contiunue to work today Ill post with an update today!
+Extremely Overdue Update!!!!!
+I lot has happened since I last posted an update!
+I had mys server up for a bit but currently it is down due to a corrupted kernel on my sevrer!
+I am trying right now to recover the data on the server to save reinstall time!
+Wish me luck.
+Also I have been working hard on an updated version of the software that has a whole new front end and new features!
+I will post it soon once I have cleaned up some of the code and finsihs the java doc for it!
+Thanks!

 Setup:
 1. Create mySQL server